Valleyview, Alberta: Municipal politics

 Valleyview Town Council consists of a mayor and six councillors.
 The entire council was acclaimed in the last municipal election.
 Vern Lymburner, the current mayor, has served the town for over a decade including terms as councillor.
 The town's Chief Administrative Officer is Ben Berlinguette.

 Provincial politics

 Valleyview is part of the Central Peace-Notley provincial electoral district.
 The riding was first contested in 2019; previously, Valleyview was in the Grande Prairie-Smoky riding.
 Central Peace-Notley is represented by MLA Todd Loewen, who was elected as a member of the United Conservative Party in 2019.
-Loewen now sits as an independent MLA.
+Loewen briefly sat as an independent MLA, but was welcomed back into the UCP by Premier Danielle Smith.
+He now sits as the Minister of Forestry and Parks for the provincial Alberta government.

 Federal politics

 Valleyview is part of the Peace River federal electoral district, and is represented by MP Chris Warkentin.
 In the next federal election, Valleyview will become part of the newly created riding of Peace River—Westlock.

 Economy

 Valleyview's economy is primarily resource driven with oil and gas being the predominant industry.
 Multiple oil and gas companies operate in the area with several pipelines in the vicinity.
 Tervita began in Valleyview as Concord Well Servicing in 1979, founded by David Werklund and Gordon Vivian, and still has operations in the area.
 Pembina Pipeline has an office in Valleyview and operates a terminal facility south of town along with managing other assets in the area.
 The industry also supports a variety of well service companies and related businesses.

 The travel industry is also a major component in Valleyview.
 Situated along the CANAMEX Corridor and at the junction of two major highways, a service corridor has developed to cater to the needs of travelers.
 Hotels/motels, gas/service stations and fast food establishments have been built adjacent to the portions of Highway 43 and Highway 49 that pass through town.
 This section is called Crocus Hill Gasoline Alley.

 Another notable employer in Valleyview is the Municipal District of Greenview, which has its main administrative office and several departments situated within town limits.
 The town is also a regional hub for medical services.